jaffamonkey/current-blog/content/resume/cv.md

 #### Project: Java/AngularJS application for NHS Training and Education management system,

 #### Activities
-* Developing and maintaining UI/API test * framework (CucumberJS/Protractor), for Java/Spring/AngularJS web application.
+* Developing and maintaining UI/API test * framework (CucumberJS/Protractor).
-* Providing guidance to the team, on how to follow a BDD approach, from requirements through to the deployment pipeline.
+* Providing guidance to the team, on how to follow a BDD approach.
-* Training on writing user stories in a specification-by-example approach.
+* Training PO writing user stories in a specification-by-example style.
 * Outlined BDD project process for both internal and external audience.
-Maintaining test automation momentum, as an integral part of user story acceptance.
 * Integration of automated security and accessibility testing build/deployment pipeline.

 #### Tech: `Java`, `Spring`, `AngularJS`, `CucumberJS`, `PhantomJS`, `Gherkin`, `Selenium`, `JUnit`, `Jenkins`, `Jira`